Zamiell/stardew-valley/Min-Max_Guide.md

   - The worse the daily luck is, the more beneficial Magic Rock Candy is.
 On the worst possible luck (skull) days, you probably don't want to go to the Skull Cavern at all and instead take care of other miscellaneous tasks.
 Thus, it is optimal to save and use the Magic Rock Candies on slightly unlucky days (e.g. bat on the TV).
   - It is optimal to use Magic Rock Candies immediately (on floor 1) as opposed to saving them for deeper floors.
 This is because you want to get out of the early floors as fast as possible.
 - The same pausing trick that you do in the mines also applies to the Skull Cavern (e.g. you should pause at the beginning of every floor).
-- On mini-floors with a chest, you should destroy every rock on the floor until you get either a staircase or a shaft.
+- On mini-floors with a chest, you should mine every rock on the floor until you get either a staircase or a shaft.
 (This is an easy way to get a shaft.)
 - Use a staircase when:
   - You get the long spiral floor.
 (This is the worst floor.)
   - You get the long vertical floor.
 (This is the 2nd worst floor.)
-  - You hit a big dead end with no rocks left to kill in the immediate area.
+  - You hit a big dead end with no rocks left to mine in the immediate area.
 - Once you have built up a lot of staircases, you can start to be more liberal with your staircase usage and staircase past any floor that does not have any big open spaces that are easily bomb-able.
 - If you are lucky enough to get a [Lucky Ring](https://stardewvalleywiki.com/Lucky_Ring) to drop, then you will want to use that (instead of e.g. two [Iridium Bands](https://stardewvalleywiki.com/Iridium_Band)).
 - For reference, the chances to get iridium nodes for each floor of the Skull Cavern can be found in [BlaDe's spreadsheet](https://docs.google.com/spreadsheets/d/19c3V-XkhFh-4UQSRIpXdvgngZ0Ex9F7REOeay7MVVvE/edit).